abstractmachines/abstractmachines.github.io/_posts/2017-7-10-intro-to-modern-javascript-for-cpp-developers-2.md

   In functional programming, functions aren't "called", they're "applied."
   For partial application of functions -- applying only one argument at a time.
   Makes things more testable, easier to reason about...
-TODO

 - Spread Operator, ES6 Destructuring, ES6 Shorthand